n., [baɪˈnoʊ.mi.əl ˈnoʊmənˌkleɪtʃɚ]

 The International Code of Nomenclature for algae, fungi, and plants (ICNafp) is the code that sets the botanical names of plants, including algae and fungi.
 It is formerly known as the International Code of Botanical Nomenclature.
 (Ref.3) As for bacteria and viruses, the widely accepted governing naming systems are the International Code of Nomenclature of Bacteria (ICNB) and the International Committee on Taxonomy of Viruses (ICTV), respectively.
 (Ref.4,5)

 These governing systems or codes operate independently of one another.
 ICZN, for instance, operates independently of the other binomial nomenclature ruling body, like ICNafp.
 Because of this, they could use generic names for animals that are already in use for plants.
 Thus, there are instances when the genus of a plant is encountered in animals although the two species are obviously unrelated phylogenetically.

+Tautonym, where the generic name and the specific name are the same, is not allowed in ICNafp.
+However, it is permitted in ICZN.
 The main objective of these codes is to provide a name that can be consistently used for a species that is perceptible.
 Animals, for example, that are within the confines of mythology will, therefore, fail to meet the criteria of being given a scientific name.

 An example is Yucca filamentosa, a plant of the Yucca genus and the unique filamentosa species.
-When applying the binomial nomenclature system, the name of the species is written in italics or enclosed within the quotation marks (” “).
-The genus name begins in capital letter whereas the specific epithet, a small letter.
+When applying the binomial nomenclature system, the name of the species is written in italics or underlined.
+The genus name begins with a capital letter whereas the specific epithet, a small letter.